Our mission is to develop an inclusive and sustainable marketplace for Australian First Nations art.

 Our work with Communities:

-The aim is for NEIVA to enable a vehicle for ethical representatives operating in the Australian Indigenous art market to meaningfully contribute to the social, cultural, and economic empowerment of Australia’s First Nations.
+We actively encourage other ethical representatives operating in the Australian Indigenous art market to meaningfully contribute to the social, cultural, and economic empowerment of Australia’s First Nations people.

 D’Lan Contemporary is also a member of the Indigenous Art Code.

 For more information on our approach to working with community please contact us.